 About the FPM

 The "Friends of the Penitentiary Museum Inc." (FPM) was formed in the late 1990s.
 Its job: to assist with the development and operation of the only museum in Canada dedicated solely to the presentation and interpretation of the history of Canada's federal penitentiaries.
 The Correctional Service of Canada (CSC) realized that the museum, originally established at the Correctional Staff College (Ontario) in 1967, provided a very positive link with the community at the local as well as national and international levels.
 To ensure the museum's continuing operation in a climate of tightening budgets, something had to be done.

 In the Beginning…

-Diana Theman, Barry Kaplan and Sheelah McNeill were enlisted to work with museum curator, Dave St. Onge.
+Diana Theman, Barry Kaplan, and Sheelah McNeill were enlisted to work with the museum curator, Dave St. Onge.
 The goal: to develop a sound business plan for the successful operation of the museum.
 On their recommendation that a Volunteer "Friends Organization" should be established, a "Museum Steering Committee" was struck.
 Chaired by Monty Bourke, then Warden of Warkworth Institution, the committee consisted of members from the local community as well as active employees of the Correctional Service.
 Common to all participants was a shared interest in preserving and learning about this fascinating aspect of Canadian history.

 The first FPM Board